Harvard Board of Overseers

 The Harvard Board of Overseers (more formally The Honorable and Reverend the Board of Overseers) is an advisory board of alumni at Harvard University.
-Unlike the Harvard Corporation, the Board of Overseers is not a fiduciary governing board, but instead "has the power of consent to certain actions of the Corporation", including elections and removals of board members.
+Unlike the Harvard Corporation, the Board of Overseers is not a fiduciary governing board, but instead "has the power of consent to certain actions of the Corporation."
 Formed in 1642, the Board of Overseers predates the Corporation's 1650 incorporation.

 Overview and function

 The Board is composed of more than 30 overseers, all directly elected by alumni.
 The treasurer and the President of Harvard University are included as ex officio members of the board.

 Each year, Harvard alumni elect five new overseers to serve six-year terms.
 Most overseer candidates are nominated by the Harvard Alumni Association (HAA); those not nominated by the HAA must gather signatures from Harvard alumni to appear on the ballot as petition candidates.
+The number of signatures required in these cases is one percent of the number of eligible voters in the prior year's election.

 According to the Harvard website, the Board of Overseers complements the work of the President and Fellows of Harvard College:[T]he Board exerts broad influence over the University’s strategic directions, provides counsel to the University leadership on priorities and plans, and has the power of consent to certain actions of the Corporation.
 The Board’s chief functions include superintendence of the visitation process, the principal mechanism for periodic external review of the quality and direction of the University’s schools, departments, and selected other programs and activities.
-The Board carries out this responsibility largely through the operation of more than fifty visiting committees, whose work is overseen by and reported to the Board.
+The Board carries out this responsibility largely through the operation of more than fifty visiting committees, whose work is overseen by and reported to the Board.Another of its functions is to approve candidates selected for membership to the Harvard Corporation.